DigitexOfficial/api-docs/source/index.html.md

 }
 ```

-# Websocket API
+# Websockets API

 ## Overview

-Use the following URLs to connect to Digitex Futures websocket API:
+Use the following URLs to connect to Digitex Futures websockets API:

 *Testnet*: `wss://ws.tapi.digitexfutures.com`.